-The Best Starts for Kids Trauma‐Informed and Restorative Practices (TIRP) Village strategy awarded three-year contracts in 2018.
+The Best Starts for Kids Trauma‐Informed and Restorative Practices (TIRP) Village strategy was awarded a three-year contract in 2018.
 There are currently 30 awardees who are collectively working together as a Village.
-There are (25) BIPOC-Led CBO’s, (2) Schools, (1) School District & (2) Early Learning – working in over 55 schools in 10 school districts throughout Dr. Matin Luther King, Jr. County to implement innovative anti-racist trauma-informed and restorative practices in the school environment and communities.
+There are (25) BIPOC-Led CBO’s, (2) Schools, (1) School District & (2) Early Learning – working in over 55 schools in 10 school districts throughout Dr. Martin Luther King, Jr. County to implement innovative anti-racist trauma-informed and restorative practices in the school environment and communities.

 These partnerships are driving transformative change and working to dismantle inequity in the schools and address the impact of racial trauma and systemic racism by implementing practices that promote community-centered solutions to address racism, systemic inequities, and trauma experienced by BIPOC children, families, and communities.
 We seek to repair, restore, and support relationship-building among schools, districts, scholars, and families.

-We see generations of scholars experiencing liberation and healing from systemic racism by living into their true cultural identity, brilliance, and purpose.
+We see generations of scholars experiencing liberation and healing from systemic racism by discovering and living in their true cultural identity, brilliance, and purpose.

 Leading with Racial Justice

 Leading with racial justice is critical to reverse the order of the number of BIPOC impacted by systemic racism and to not just confront, but end (stop) the injustices in education that are hindering our community on all levels.

 Our village provides a liberating, encouraging environment for youth leadership to embrace intergenerational learning and intersectionality where youth lead with voice and action to dismantle and eliminate anti-Blackness, through cultivating courageous conversations as a means of promoting social justice.